Create your course landing page

 - Credibility Learners want to know they can trust you.
 Highlight what makes you an expert in the materials you teach.

-- Empathy Ability to connect with learners by sharing examples demonstrating how you learned the concepts you’re teaching to show them that they’ll be able to relate to your course content.
+- Empathy Ability to connect with learners by sharing examples demonstrating how you learned the concepts you’re teaching to show them they’ll be able to relate to your course content.

 - Passion Learners don’t want to learn from a boring instructor.
 Show your excitement about the subject.